 Public Wi-Fi is inherently unsecured.
 So much so that cybercriminals are always creeping on public Wi-Fi networks waiting to intercept any data transferred over the link.
 It could be passwords, banking information or any other sensitive information.

 People are so used to the convenience of public Wi-Fi that they never quite stop to consider the danger.
 In public transport, airports, cafes, shopping malls, most enjoy surfing the web without encrypting their traffic, leaving their data flow exposed to anyone with the most basic hacking gears to intercept.

 Consider this – in 2018 alone, cybercrime is expected to generate at least $1.5 trillion according to a report by Dr. Michael McGuire.
-It is scary to think how many people fell victim to cybercrime for such an amount to be generated.
+It is scary to think of how many people fell victim to cybercrime for such an amount to be generated.

 It is crystal clear that anyone can fall victim to cybercrime.
-The layperson does not possess the technical know-how to gear combat these hacking efforts head on.
+The layperson does not possess the technical know-how to gear combat these hacking efforts head-on.
 The smartest and easiest way you can guard yourself against cybercrimes on unsecured networks is by using a VPN.

 So, how does a Philippines VPN help?

 1. A VPN Provides Private Access to The Internet

 The way a VPN works is that it covers or extends a private network over the existing public network.
 In that way, it surrounds all your communication over the internet with a private and secure network that outsiders cannot penetrate.

 That means any information you transmit will be between you and the recipient.
 That makes your access private and guarantees no one interferes with sensitive information.